Action of 9 September 1796: Aftermath

 Losses on both sides were heavy.
 Arrogant had been damaged early in the battle and lost seven killed and 27 wounded while Victorious which bore the brunt of the French attack, suffered 17 killed and 57 wounded, the latter including Clark.
-Neither British ship was in sufficient repair to continue the engagement; Arrogant had several cannon dismounted and her sail's and rigging were tattered.
+Neither British ship was in sufficient repair to continue the engagement; Arrogant had several cannon dismounted and her sails and rigging were tattered.
 Victorious was less badly damaged, but had more than one in five of the crew unfit for duty.
 All of the French ships suffered damage and casualties, although Régénérée reported no losses in the aftermath.
 Vertu was damaged early on and took 24 casualties, Seine was hit by heavy fire later in the battle and lost 62 dead and wounded, with the captain among the former.
 The remainder of the squadron suffered lighter losses, with 12 on Prudente, 17 on Cybèle and 23 on Forte.

 Lucas and Clark remained off Sumatra until basic repairs could be completed before Arrogant then took Victorious under tow, leading the damaged ship back to Penang and then Madras for repairs, arriving on 6 October.
 Sercey abandoned plans for an attack on Penang and sailed northwards to King's Island in the Mergui Archipelago.
 There his ships underwent extensive repairs, some even replacing their lower masts.
 In October the squadron swept eastwards to the Ceylon coast before turning back west towards Batavia, where Sercey hoped the supply depots would provide more support than those on Île de France.
 The squadron remained at Batavia throughout the winter, ceding control of the Indian Ocean trade routes to the British.

 The action has been described as inconclusive by British historian C. Northcote Parkinson as neither side could achieve a decisive result.
 Parkinson is also scathing of his criticism of both Clark and Waller, accusing them of failing to properly to prepare for battle or effectively manoeuvre their ship under fire.
 During the battle neither side had actually sought a decisive result, both unwilling to risk damage which would jeopardise their mission.
 Sercey's orders were to raid British trade routes, not to engage heavy warships and suffer the consequent damage: the battle severely curtailed his opportunities to prey on British merchant shipping in the East Indies during 1796.
 Lucas sought to block Sercey's passage through the Malacca Straits, but was aware that his ships, though large and powerful, were outnumbered and outgunned in the engagement, particularly given the size of the main French line, composed of ships with batteries of 18-pounder long guns and including Forte, one of the most massive frigates then at sea.
 William James considers that had the winds been more favourable Lucas might have been able to cut off and capture at least two French frigates, but had Sercey attempted a boarding action against the ships of the line his more numerous crews would probably have successfully seized them.